aldhairescobar/aldhairescobar/README.md

 ## Hi there, I'm Aldhair 👽

 ### 👨‍💻 About Me
-Self-taught javascript developer focused on learning new technologies and building web applications.
+Self-taught Frontend developer focused on learning new technologies and building web applications.

 ### 💻Now
-- 🌱 Currently learning *ReactjS*, *NodejS* and building websites to improve my *CSS* and *JavaScript* code.
+- 🌱 Currently building projects with ReactJS.
-- 🔭 I'm currently working on **Frontendmentor** challenges and following the javascript certification in **FreeCodeCamp**.
+- 🔭 I'm currently following the javascript certification in **FreeCodeCamp** and finishing the "Frontend Developer Career Path" at **Scrimba**.
-- 🔨 I recently finished my first **FullStack project**, It's a simple [Todo-List](https://evening-scrubland-30594.herokuapp.com/) with a database (MongoDB) and deployed to heroku.

 ### ✨Projects